Miguel Vargas Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks had a 4.26 team ERA that ranked 23rd across all MLB pitching staffs.

-- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combined to allow 191 total home runs at a clip of 1.2 per game (fifth-most in the league).

-- Kelly starts for the first time this season for the Diamondbacks.
+- Bumgarner will take the mound to start for the Diamondbacks, his first of the season.

-- The 34-year-old righty last appeared Wednesday, Oct.
-5 against the Milwaukee Brewers, when he started and went six innings.
+- In his last appearance on Thursday, Sept.
+22, the 33-year-old southpaw started the game and went six innings against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.